Monday, 28 August 2017

 http://brightonmuseums.org.uk/discover/2016/06/03/mir-dast-the-man-behind-the-plaque/

-I am sure that there would be many more such plaques and monuments commemorating WW I and I request my readers to help to find them.
-But what about WW II?
-Actually, after the end of the First World War, the British Empire was at its zenith and they built monuments big and small all over the world, to celebrate their victory.
-However, after the WW II the sun was fast setting and an exhausted and receding empire was in no position and mood to construct memorials, at least in a country like India, which they themselves were in a hurry to leave.
+I am sure there must be many more such plaques and monuments commemorating World War I, and I request my readers to help locate them.
+But what about World War II?
+After the end of the First World War, the British Empire was at its zenith, and it built monuments, big and small, all over the world to celebrate its victory.
+However, following World War II, the sun was setting on the Empire.
+Exhausted and in decline, Britain was neither in a position nor in the mood to construct memorials,at least not in a country like India, which it was now in a hurry to leave.

 Tariq Amir